anvithalolla/Video_Summarization_API/README.md

 ![image](https://github.com/anvithalolla/Video_Summarization_API/assets/55392153/3d765679-b905-40c4-ae3b-b81159125190)

-This diagram illustrates the flow of data and interactions between different AWS services, providing a clear view of how VidSummarizer processes each video summarization request from start to finish.
+This diagram illustrates the flow of data and interactions between different AWS services, providing a clear view of how Video Summarizer processes each video summarization request from start to finish.

-By employing this architecture, VidSummarizer ensures a seamless and scalable solution to video summarization, capable of handling multiple requests concurrently and efficiently.
+By employing this architecture, Video Summarizer ensures a seamless and scalable solution to video summarization, capable of handling multiple requests concurrently and efficiently.
 .

 ## Implementation Phases

-This section outlines the key steps involved in setting up and configuring the VidSummarizer system, including AWS services like Lambda, SQS, and API Gateway.
+This section outlines the key steps involved in setting up and configuring the Video Summarizer system, including AWS services like Lambda, SQS, and API Gateway.

 ### Phase 1: Setting Up AWS IAM Role